 Epson BrightLink 485Wi

 What they all have in common:

-3LCD technology, 3000:1 contrast ratio, HDMI, Monitor Out (VGA), 16W mono speaker, closed captioning, network notification, network control, optional wireless networking, remote mousing, short-throw lens, filters that need to be changed after up to 5000 hours, don't need to unmount to change the lamp, 2 year warranty with overnight replacement, no 3D capabilities
+3LCD technology, closed captioning, network notification, network control, optional wireless networking, remote mousing, short-throw lens, filters (replace after up to 5000 hours), don't have to unmount to change the lamp, 2 year warranty with overnight replacement

 With two Best in Classroom Awards under the BrightLink belt, we’re big fans of this series.
 These well-designed projectors are ideal for classroom and business environments because of their connectivity, interactivity and placement flexibility.

 We have actually already reviewed the 455Wi projector.
 Read the full review here.
 It was also awarded the Best in Classroom: Interactive Projector Award in last year's Classroom Projector Report (the same award another BrightLink, the 485Wi, won this year)!

 The Epson BrightLink 455Wi is the least bright of the BrightLink series, and has 2500 lumens instead of the 485Wi’s 3100 lumens.
 The 455Wi also has a contrast ratio of 2000:1, not 3000:1.
 The lamp life is also slightly shorter at 2500 hours (versus 3000 hours).
 The speaker is slightly smaller as well—12.0W instead of 16.0W.
 The Epson BrightLink 455Wi lacks the HDMI that the 485Wi and the other BrightLink projectors boast.

 However, the Epson BrightLink 455Wi does have vertical lens shift, which this year’s 485Wi does not.
 It’s also slightly more portable at 12.9 lbs.
 It is also 200 bucks cheaper.